 The technique of selecting a part of the population that represents the entire group is called sampling.
 When selecting samples, you can never be sure that you have included everyone with some valuable feedback to share in the sample.
 This means that you can end up losing out on some critical feedback.
 Website Popup Surveys reduce the risk of sampling errors since they are specifically targeted toward the users who can provide relevant and useful feedback.
 For example, an Exit Intent Popup Survey will appear to all the visitors who tend to leave the website without making a transaction/purchase.
 In this case, there is no sampling bias since all the people who choose not to engage with your brand will get a chance to share their feedback in terms of what can be improved.

 3. Reduced Website Clutter

-Many brands use Embed Surveys on one or more pages of their website.
+Many brands use the website feedback form embedded on one or more pages of their website.
 And though these surveys appear to all the visitors or people who visit a certain web page, they may make the website look cluttered if it already has a high number of design elements.
 Therefore, Embedded Surveys work great with websites that follow a minimal design theme.